home-assistant/home-assistant.io/source/_components/owlet.markdown

 replace the Owlet app nor should it be used for life-critical notifications.
 </p>

-Owlet Care baby monitors check your baby's oxygen level and heart rate while sleeping.
 Configuring this component will enable tracking of heart rate, oxygen level, motion, and base station connection status.
 Battery status is available as an attribute on oxygen and heart rate sensors.